KellyParks/insuranceApp/README.md

-# insuranceApp
+# Item Insurance App

+This is a .NET SPA, with Angular 8 as the front-end framework.
+The idea is simple: create an app to manage a list of items, their value, and their applicable category.
+Once an item is added to a list, it should appear under the correct category, and the sum total of all the items in a given category should be updated.
+There should also be functionality to remove an item from the list.

-This is an ASP.NET single page web application, with Angular 8 as the front-end framework.
-In essence, I've used the entity framework in .NET to create the API endpoint.
+I've used the framework in .NET to create an API endpoint to perform CRUD operations on the items.
 That endpoint is called from the front-end using Angular's HttpClient service.
 I set up the application to initialize with a local database using SQLite so that data would persist.

 ## To Run: